JayeshSalunkeAI/Property-Search-Chatbot/README.md

+# Instllation and Demo Video Link: https://youtu.be/ju-WgatzMAY

-# Property Search Chatbot - 100% LOCAL 🏠
+# Property Search Chatbot - By @JayeshSalunkeAI 🏠

 **No API Keys Required!
 Runs completely on your machine.**